 Symptoms of PTSD often occur within three months of a traumatic event, but they may appear later.
 For a person to be diagnosed with PTSD, the symptoms must last for more than a month, and many times they persist for months or even years.

 Not everyone who experiences trauma develops PTSD, and not everyone who experiences trauma or PTSD needs psychiatric treatment.
 Sometimes the symptoms will eventually disappear.
 Other times, the distress can be so severe that professional treatment is necessary.
-Such treatment as psychotherapy (talk therapy) and medication have proven effective for PTSD.
+Such treatments as psychotherapy (talk therapy) and medication have proven effective for PTSD.